FurkanOzcelik/react-native-gradient-button/README.md

 if set to false horizontal

 colors:
-colors used in gradient, you can use as many as you want
+colors used in gradient, you can use as many as you want but it must be more than one

 default -> ['#6034ac', '#d07911'],